30 Fun Outdoor Activities for Kindergarten: Guide for Preschoolers’ Moms

 19. Nature Crafts

 Collect leaves, twigs, rocks, and other natural items.
-Use them to create art projects like rock painting, or twig sculptures.
+Use them to create art projects like rock paintings or twig sculptures.

-• Use leaves for rubbings by placing them under the paper and colouring over them.
+- Use leaves for rubbing by placing them under the paper and coloring over them.

-• Create twig sculptures by glueing twigs together.
+- Create twig sculptures by gluing twigs together.

 20. Commands